bactopia/bactopia.github.io/docs/tutorial.md

+---
+title: Bactopia - Tutorial
+description: |
+    A turotial to get started using Bactopia.
+This tutorial using publicly available sequencing and shows the many ways of running Bactopia.
+---
 # Tutorial

 You should now have a directory named `datasets` that has all the available datasets to be used by Bactopia.
 For this tutorial, we will attempt to replicate the [Staphopia](https://staphopia.emory.edu) analysis pipeline with Bactopia.